 Any given channel can be assigned to only one protocol at a time.
-For the number and combinations of channels supported, refer to Section Modbus TCP Client (Channels)
+For the number and combinations of channels supported, refer t Section 10 Modbus/TCP Client.

-Modbus TCP Client allows the PACSystems PLC to initiate data transfer with other Modbus TCP server devices on the network.
+The Modbus TCP Client allows the PACSystems PLC to initiate data transfer with other Modbus TCP server devices on the network.
 Modbus TCP channels can be set up in the application program.
 The Modbus TCP Client supports COMMREQ-driven channel commands to open new channels, close existing channels, and transfer data on an existing channel.